Tambena Consulting

 sudo systemctl status postgresql

-This command will provide information on whether PostgreSQL is active, which configuration it’s using, and sometimes the port.
+This command provides information on whether PostgreSQL is active, which configuration it’s using, and sometimes the port.

 Using Homebrew on macOS